Can procedure codes be billed by units of time?

 If the treatment code (92507) is revised, the development of additional treatment codes that could address complexity of services would be considered at that time.
 ASHA would have to present evidence that the services are different in terms of the time it takes to perform the service, the level of technical skill, the physical effort, the required mental effort and judgment, and the stress due to the potential risk to the patient.

 Determining what might be considered a "typical" for an untimed code is difficult.
-Ultimately, it will come down to the judgment of the clinician and whether he/she feels they can make progress with the patient during the evaluation or treatment session, whatever the amount of time may be.
+Ultimately, it will come down to the judgment of the clinician and whether they feel they can make progress with the patient during the evaluation or treatment session, whatever the amount of time may be.
 However, untimed codes do have any underlying "typical" time associated with each code.
 These times are derived from surveys of speech-language pathologists that ASHA conducts in conjunction with the American Medical Association.
 These typical times are located in what's called the Physician Time File, which is publicly available through the Centers for Medicare & Medicaid Services (CMS).

 These underlying "typical" times may be used as guidelines.
 However, there are no hard and fast rules regarding time "minimums" for untimed codes.
 Ultimately, the decision to bill a code depends on the clinician’s judgement and documentation to support that the time spent with the patient was medically necessary and clinically appropriate for that patient on that day.